Challenge

 REFLECTION

-this project made me realise I’m more interested in understanding people than designing interfaces.
-I became more drawn to the thinking behind user behaviour.
+This project made me realise I’m really drawn to the thinking behind user behaviour.
 What people do, why they do it, and how those patterns can inform better design decisions.
 Instead of focusing purely on the final output, I found myself valuing the process of research, observation, and uncovering insight.